 Mandalas as Spiritual Aids in Training

 Mandalas often serve as spiritual aids in meditation or initiation rites.
-Devotees use mandalas not only in teaching but also for training.
+Devotees use mandalas not only in teaching but also in training.
 Their various areas are the abodes of many deities, Buddhas, and Bodhisattvas.
 Therefore a monk, initiated into secret teachings, may meditate upon and assume the gestures of each deity in the mandala, gradually working outwards from the center.
-In this way he absorbs some of each deity’s powers.
+In this way, he absorbs some of each deity’s powers.
 The practitioner’s goal is to realize within themselves the central force that sustains the universe.

 A cosmic mandala recounting the Buddha’s path to enlightenment and referencing the physical geography resonates with his presence.
 Therefore, the devotee can embark on a metaphorical journey through meditation on images of the Buddha.
 Many followers believe that this practice can generate great merit and profitable rebirth.
 In that sense the image itself becomes a kind of mandala, offering a means of understanding Buddhist dharma and thus an expedited path to enlightenment.

 Furthermore, a mandala can help the practitioner in meditation.
 First, he or she invites a deity to take a seat in a place in front of him or her.
 The meditator visualizes the scene and presents the deity with offerings such as ornaments, music, perfume, or flowers.
 Then the practitioner confesses his or her faults, takes refuge in the deity, prays, and cultivates the four virtues.
 These include loving-kindness, compassion, sympathetic joy, and calmness.

 After making the vows, the practitioner removes the curtain from the mandala.
 Then, dressed as a deity, he or she is ready to enter the mandala in visualization.
 The master, associated with the emanation of the principal deity of the mandala, leads the blindfolded practitioner who makes numerous vows.